-- The law makes it more difficult for law enforcement to keep everyone in the community safe because relationships of trust between immigrants and law enforcement will give way to fear and tension.
+- The law will make it more difficult for law enforcement to keep everyone in the community safe because relationships of trust between immigrants and law enforcement will give way to fear and tension.
 Despite a provision in the law intended to protect crime victims and witnesses, law enforcement leaders are concerned that in practice, they will refrain from calling police for fear of being targeted for immigration violations. - SB 4 limits the authority of local police chiefs and sheriffs to direct their departments in ways that boost community safety.
-For example, SB 4 will make it more likely that anyone who looks or sounds like an immigrant will be stopped and asked to prove his or her immigration status because it restricts local law enforcement agencies from establishing policies such as commonsense restrictions on questioning individuals about their citizenship or immigration status.
-Such profiling leads to community members feeling hurt, angry and less trusting of all law enforcement officers.
-The result is less cooperation between law enforcement and immigrant communities, which can negatively impact community safety for everyone.
+For example, SB 4 will make racial profiling more likely because it restricts local law enforcement agencies from establishing policies such as commonsense restrictions on questioning individuals about their citizenship or immigration status.
+Racial profiling leads to community members feeling hurt, angry

-- SB 4 puts federal immigration enforcement work in the hands of local law enforcement officials, who often lack the specialized training needed to do this work. - SB 4 amounts to an unfunded mandate on local law enforcement, forcing them to redirect already limited resources away from their communities' law enforcement priorities. - Rather than seeking cooperative partnerships with local law enforcement, SB 4 makes local law enforcement leaders and other elected or appointed officials subject to misdemeanor criminal charges and up to a year of jail time if they limit a jurisdiction's involvement with federal immigration officers. - SB 4 is likely to face numerous legal challenges, providing an additional layer of uncertainty over the state of the law.
+- and less trusting of all law enforcement officers.
+The result is less cooperation between law enforcement and immigrant communities, which can negatively impact community safety for everyone. - SB 4 will put federal immigration enforcement work in the hands of local law enforcement officials, who often lack the specialized training needed to do this work. - SB 4 will amount to an unfunded mandate on local law enforcement, forcing them to redirect already limited resources away from their communities' law enforcement priorities. - Rather than seeking cooperative partnerships with local law enforcement, SB 4 will make local law enforcement leaders and other elected or appointed officials subject to misdemeanor criminal charges and up to a year of jail time if they limit a jurisdiction's involvement with federal immigration officers. - SB 4 is likely to face numerous legal challenges, providing an additional layer of uncertainty over the state of the law.